 Conversation naturally turns to why an Ex-SOLDIER would work for AVALANCHE, and Cloud insists he’s just in this for the money and refuses to even listen to the other characters’ names!
 Just then, the man with the gun-arm returns tells the group to split up past the gate and meet at the “North Mako Reactor.”
 At this point, you’re given the chance to name him as well: his default name is Barret.
 He runs off without you again, and you head into the building, dealing with random encounters as you go.

 Inside the reactor, the group is once again bottlenecked by some electronic doors, and Barret takes the opportunity to proselytize to Cloud about AVALANCHE’s mission.
 Extrapolating a little based on later evidence and what we already know from Crisis Core, I can tell you that Shinra is harvesting mako as a power source, but Barret claims that mako is “the life blood of this Planet” and that sucking it out would be incredibly bad.
 AVALANCHE is here to blow up one of Midgar’s mako reactors in a good old fashioned spat of environmental terrorism.
-Ah good, someone discovered where FFV decided to drop the environmentalist messages half-way through its run time, picked them up off the floor and dusted them off for further consumption.
+Ah, great, someone discovered where FFV decided to drop the environmentalist messages half-way through its run time, picked them up off the floor and dusted them off for further consumption.
 Hey, five year rule, right?
 Of course, Cloud isn’t listening, but Barret continues on-and-off for most of the time both of them are on screen in this early part of the game.

 Barret joins the party at this point.
 Naturally, his chaingun makes him a back-rank character, not unlike the Rangers of past games, although in practice Barret is more the prototype for a brand new class, the Gunner, used in games to come.
 While passing through the bottleneck, we learn from Biggs that AVALANCHE’s spies managed to find the codes for the doors, and that’s why they’re only able to break in now.
 The terrorists leave their agents behind one-by-one to guard the exits, a really good display of organization (and of getting rid of temporarily unnecessary NPCs!) that I wouldn’t have expected from a 90s RPG!
 Wedge stays to guard the exit from the reactor, Biggs to guard the interior electronic doors, and Jessie goes with you part-way and stays behind because… urm… well, anyway!

 The game leads you down to the basement of the reactor, fighting a number of strange, sometimes mutilated-looking monsters, including one that, if anything, seems to have gone on to inspire the Stalker from Half-Life 2.
-Along the way, the game teaches you how it handles ladders and the unusual way in which the game often puts items on the ground in random places without a housing treasure chest (this is realistic for potions and other junk since they might have been dropped along the way, but simply inglorious for high-level spells, and wouldn’t you know it, but…).
-You pick up something called a “Restore Materia” just prior to the end of the dungeon.
+Along the way, the game teaches you how it handles ladders and the unusual way in which the game often puts items on the ground in random places without a housing treasure chest.
+This is realistic for potions and other junk since they might have been dropped along the way, but simply inglorious for high-level spells, and wouldn’t you know it, but… You pick up something called a “Restore Materia” just prior to the end of the dungeon.
 Curiously, you aren’t able to use this thing, and won’t be able to for a surprising amount of time.
 Frankly, it might have been better if they just… hadn’t given you the Materia now, and I’m not entirely sure why they did?
 At first I suspected it might be a remnant of the game’s famous demos (how famous?
 The demo made PSX game Tobal No. 1 a best-seller simply by being bundled with it!), but it turns out that you can’t equip the Materia in any of the game’s demos, any more than you can here!

 The game never told us what Cloud and Barret’s destination was supposed to be, though I imagined it to be part of the reactor core, or whatever conveniently explodable place this is.
 When we approached, Cloud was stopped as the player got a flash of red across the screen, alongside a voice in Cloud’s head telling him not to blow up the place, as it “isn’t just a reactor!”
 Unfortunately the mysterious voice doesn’t elaborate, so of course Cloud continues prepping the bomb.
 (Curiously, this line doesn’t mean what it seems to mean, and furthermore, is never explained at all!
 Reactor 1 actually is “just a reactor,” despite all conventions of narrative prophecies.
 The real explanation for this line is never given in the finished game, because it relates to a cut line of dialogue!)
 Barret insists Cloud set the bomb so that he doesn’t “try” anything, although I’d say that that’s just as good a reason not to trust him with high explosives in the first place!
 Unfortunately, Cloud doesn’t even get to set the bomb, as he and Barret are attacked by a security robot, this game’s first boss.